-Drew Gonshorowski focuses his research and writing on the nation’s new health care law, including the repercussions for Medicare and Medicaid, as a policy analyst in the Center for Data Analysis at The Heritage Foundation.
+Drew Gonshorowski focuses his research and writing on the nation’s new health care law, including the repercussions for Medicare and Medicaid, as a research fellow in the Center for Data Analysis at The Heritage Foundation.
 He also studies economic mobility and the Austrian school of economics.

 Gonshorowski, who joined Heritage in 2011, holds a master’s degree in economics from Suffolk University in Boston, Mass., where he studied public choice and public finance.
 He received a bachelor of science degree in economics from Hillsdale College.